sethmerck/Car_Data/README.md

 ## Results:

 I found quite a few reasonably valued cars in my area that I'm interested in.
 I also found which makes were most widely resold in the state (Honda, Chevrolet, Nissan, Ford, Toyota).

 Along with this, I found American made cars (Chevrolet and Ford) had more listings and their price distributions skewed higher compared to the other three most common car makes (Honda, Nissan, Toyota).
-The next few weeks will be spent discovering any new insights to be found in my datasets.
+However, I did not find much difference in the mileage distributions for listings of these five brands.
+The next few weeks will be spent discovering any new insights to be found in my datasets as more data comes in.